ibm-cloud-docs/monitoring/api/metrics-query-api.md

 ```
 {: screen}

+## Sample: Extract CPU data
+{: #metrics-query-api-sample-cpu}

+This example shows how to extract CPU data by host with start, end, and, sampling limit.

-The following example of the `metrics.json` file shows how to configure the file to extract CPU data by host with start, end, and, sampling limit:
+The following example of the `metrics.json` file shows how to configure the file to extract CPU data:

 ```json
 {